Single-tenant versus multi-tenant and integration service environment for Azure Logic Apps

 As in the multi-tenant model, if you renew this key, for example, through the Azure Functions experience in the portal, the function action no longer works due to the invalid key.
 To fix this problem, you need to recreate the connection to the function that you want to call or update your app's settings with the new key.

 The built-in action, Azure Logic Apps - Choose a Logic App workflow is now Workflow Operations - Invoke a workflow in this workflow app.

-Some built-in B2B triggers and actions for integration accounts are unavailable, for example, the Flat File encoding and decoding actions.
+Some triggers and actions for integration accounts are unavailable, for example, the Flat File actions, AS2 (V2) actions, and RosettaNet actions.